gmetrixr/docs/gmetri-docs/docs/03_features/05_3d_scene/index.md

 In view, the collider box elements are represented as invisible cubes with which the players will collide and not walk through.

 :::info
-You can add as many Collider Box elements as you wish but we recommend lesser than 50 per scene to ensure smooth working on low-end desktop and mobile devices
+You can add as many Collider Box elements as you wish, but we recommend lesser than 50 per scene to ensure smooth working on low-end desktop and mobile devices
 :::

 ## 3D Scene setup with collisions